-Time limitations in these procedures may be modified by the Title IX Coordinator or their designee, or appropriate administrator, on a written showing of good cause by the complainant, respondent or an MD Anderson official.
+Time limitations in these procedures may be modified by the Title IX Coordinator/Director of EEO and HR Regulations or their designee, or appropriate administrator, on a written showing of good cause by the complainant, respondent or an MD Anderson official.
 All parties will be informed of the basis of the delay.

 In certain situations, an individual may wish to resolve the situation through an informal process without the need of a full, formal investigation.
-If informal assistance is deemed appropriate by the Title IX Coordinator or their designee, then the individual will be provided assistance in informally resolving the alleged sexual misconduct.
+If informal assistance is deemed appropriate by the Title IX Coordinator/Director of EEO and HR Regulations or their designee, then the individual will be provided assistance in informally resolving the alleged sexual misconduct.
 Assistance may include providing the complainant with strategies for communicating with the offending party that their behavior is unwelcomed and should cease, directing an MD Anderson official to inform the offending party to stop the unwelcomed conduct, or initiating mediation.
-However, MD Anderson may take more formal action, including disciplinary action, to ensure an environment free of sexual harassment or sexual misconduct.
+However, MD Anderson may take more formal action, including disciplinary action, to ensure an environment free of sexual misconduct.
 A complainant may use this option instead of or before filing a formal complaint, but is not required to do so.
 Also, this option is not permitted for sexual violence cases.
-Anyone who believes that they have been subject to sexual misconduct may immediately file a formal complaint or switch from an informal to a formal complaint.
-An individual wishing to use the informal resolution process should contact the Title IX Coordinator or their designee.
-Documentation regarding the informal resolution will be maintained by the EEO department.
+Anyone who believes that they have been subjected to sexual misconduct may immediately file a formal complaint or switch from an informal to a formal complaint.
+An individual wishing to use the informal resolution process should contact the Title IX Office/EEO and HR Regulations